Sharm el-Sheikh travel guide

 Reem Beach

-Water Quality
+Water Quality and Conditions

 The Red Sea has no rivers feeding into it, which means extremely low sedimentation and no sediment runoff.
 The water clarity in Sharm is exceptional — visibility at open water sites is typically 20–30 metres.
-Water temperature ranges from 22–24°C in winter to 27–28°C in summer.
+Water temperature ranges from approximately 22–24°C in winter to 27–28°C in summer.
 The sea is warm enough for comfortable swimming year-round without a wetsuit for surface swimmers, though divers in winter will want a 5mm wetsuit.

 Frequently Asked Questions